Who we are

 We have been a driving force progressing and shaping Victoria’s women’s health and equality space for four decades.

 Today, the 12 women’s health services funded through the state government’s Victorian Women’s Health Program operate under the title the ‘Victorian Women’s Health Services Network’.
-This enables us to work as a coordinated, mutually reinforcing statewide network comprising both place-based and specialist services.
+This enables us to work as a coordinated, mutually reinforcing network comprising both specialist and place-based services across the state.

 Our beginnings